42 The Square, Kelso, Roxburghshire, TD5 7HL

 Whinstane is superbly located just a three minute walk from Melrose's main street.
 This beguiling, historic town is the home of rugby 7s and boasts the evocative ruins of Melrose Abbey thought to be the final resting place of the heart of Robert the Bruce whilst just down the road is Abbotsford House, the fairytale home of Sir Walter Scott.
 Melrose's pretty narrow streets offer some of the best shopping in the Borders with a good selection of unusual, independent shops, boutiques, antique shops and galleries.
 Foodies are spoilt for choice in the town with two highly rated hotels/restaurants, a traditional pub, brasseries, convivial cafes and a very popular Italian restaurant.
 There is an array of local produce on offer at the traditional butchers, grocers and deli in the town or at monthly farmer's markets at nearby Kelso, Peebles and Jedburgh.

 Melrose plays host to an impressive range of events throughout the year ensuring the town is always pleasantly bustling, even in the winter months.
-A favourite winter activity is a trip to the miniscule Wynd Theatre seating just 90 audience members, which hosts an impressive range of concerts, plays and films.
 In April the Melrose 7s draws an international crowd and a festival atmosphere takes hold of the town.
-Other events well worth a visit include the Melrose Festival in June which includes the ancient custom of the riding of the town's boundaries, the Book Festival also in June has become an important event on the literary calendar and attracts names such as Michael Palin, Germaine Greer and Ian Rankin.
+Other events well worth a visit include the Melrose Festival in June which includes the ancient custom of riding the town's boundaries on horseback, and the fantastic Book Festival in June which has become an important event on the literary calendar, attracting names such as Michael Palin, Germaine Greer, Ian Rankin, Rory Bremner, Lynda La Plante and Jennifer Saunders.
 Soak up the sound of traditional Scotland at the International Pipeband Championships in August or enjoy the fabulous autumnal hues at the Walking Festival in September.
 In December the town offers some of the best Hogmanay celebrations in the Borders including an impressive firework display.

 Melrose's location slap bang in the middle of the borders makes it an ideal base location for exploring this wonderful area whether it be on 2 feet, 2 wheels or 4 hooves.
 For keen cyclists, walkers and riders, there are hundreds of square miles of forests, woodland and heather-clad hills and 1,200 miles of quiet country roads to explore.
 There are several major walking and cycling routes nearby including the picturesque Four Abbeys Cycle Route and famous 64-mile St Cuthbert's Walk which runs very close to the cottage as it criss-crosses the borders on its way to Holy Island.
 For mountain biking enthusiasts Innerleithen's famous Red Bull down-hill and cross country trails are nearby and the 2,500 acre Glentress forest, a mountain biking and walking mecca set in stunning Tweed Valley Countryside, is only 16 miles away.